ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

  1. Pay the money.
 It charge monthly and you can finish in 1 month.
  2. Apply for financial aid.
 It might take an month to get approved.
 If you are a student, you probably get approved.

-Make sure to understand every line for the fi
+Make sure to understand every line for the chapter final project.
+It's too easy to cheat yourself on this.
+Don't try to get certification as fast as you can. **Please Don't do it**.

+I have no idea about

 ## DS question
 I spend ton of times to crack the DS questions.
 It's series trial and errors.
 However it turn out few scenario on designing question.